Jack Brisco: World Wrestling Federation (1984–1985)

 The Briscos acquired minority interests in Georgia Championship Wrestling and, in 1984, convinced a majority (52%) of the shareholders to sell their shares to Vince McMahon, enabling him to increase his dominance of the professional wrestling world.
 The popular story that the Briscos were offered lifetime jobs with the WWF in exchange for selling their interests in Georgia Championship Wrestling was refuted by Jack Brisco in a 1996 interview for Wrestling Perspective.

-On December 28, 1984, the Briscos challenged The North-South Connection (Adrian Adonis and Dick Murdoch) for the WWF Tag Team Championship in Madison Square Garden.
-The match ended in a double countout, and was Jack Brisco's last high-profile bout.
+On December 28, 1984, the Briscos challenged the North-South Connection (Adrian Adonis and Dick Murdoch) for the WWF Tag Team Championship in Madison Square Garden.
+The match ended in a double count-out, and was Jack Brisco's last high-profile bout.

-Jack left the business entirely in February 1985, at the age of 43, after becoming disillusioned with the direction of the sport, citing a lack of amateur wrestlers in the pro ranks and the growing reliance on soap opera storylines.
+Jack left the business entirely in February 1985, at the age of 43, after becoming disillusioned with the direction of the sport, citing a lack of amateur wrestlers in the professional ranks and the growing reliance on soap opera storylines.

 Post retirement and death

 Brisco was inducted into the Professional Wrestling Hall of Fame in 2005.
 Brisco lived in Florida where he ran the Brisco Brothers Body Shop with brothers Gerald and Bill for over 30 years.
 He has also made occasional wrestling appearances such as Florida's Wrestle Reunion in January 2005.
 Brisco is considered one of the great legendary wrestlers of the 1970s and has often been cited as such by Ric Flair during his emotional promos.
-Brisco and his brother, Gerald were inducted into the WWE Hall of Fame Class of 2008.
+Brisco and his brother Gerald were inducted into the WWE Hall of Fame Class of 2008.

 Over the final few years of his life Jack suffered from bouts of pneumonia and back problems.
 He had been a heavy smoker.
 On February 1, 2010, Brisco died at the age of 68 from complications of open heart surgery.
 He was survived by his wife of over 30 years.
+At the time of his death, he was being treated under the caring of his friend, fellow retired wrestler-turned-nurse Bugsy McGraw.